 The purpose of the ATI Guide for Clinical Judgment is to assist nurse educators in the development and implementation of learning materials to promote clinical judgment (CJ) skills in nursing students throughout their nursing education experience and transition into nursing practice.
-For example, the Guide may be used as a framework for creating learning activities such as scenarios for simulation, writing unfolding case studies, and developing test items.
+Clinical judgment is defined as the "observed outcome of critical thinking and decision-making.
+It is an iterative process that uses nursing knowledge to observe and assess presenting situations, identify a prioritized client concern, and generate the best possible evidence-based solutions in order to deliver safe client care" (Betts et al, 2019, p.
+23).
+The Guide may be used to support the development of active learning strategies, conduct debriefing, and evaluate student learning.

 The Guide is based on the National Council of State Boards of Nursing (NCSBN) Clinical Judgment Measurement Model (CJMM) (NCSBN, Winter, 2019, Spring, 2019; Dickison, Haerling, & Lasater, 2019; Dickison, et, al 2016) and contains three major areas of nursing practice including Factors to Consider, Clinical Judgment Functions and Expected Responses and Behaviors (Tables 1 and 2).
 The NCSBN designed the CJMM to test clinical judgment on the nursing licensure examination.
-The Clinical Judgment Action Model (CJAM) was subsequently developed to connect what is measured on the licensure exam to what is taught in nursing education.
-The CJAM is a resource for educators to use as they help students develop clinical judgment skills.
-The Relationship of Approaches Fostering Clinical Judgment (Figure 1) illustrates the relationship between the CJAM (NCSBN, 2019), Tanner's Clinical Judgment Model (Tanner, 2006), and the Nursing Process (Smeltzer, 1980).
+The Action Model (NCSBN Spring, 2019) was developed to connect what is measured on the licensure exam to what is taught in nursing education, providing a resource for educators to use as they help students develop clinical judgment skills.
+The Relationship of Approaches Fostering Clinical Judgment (Figure 1) illustrates the relationship between the Action Model, Tanner's Clinical Judgment Model (Tanner, 2006), and the Nursing Process (Smeltzer, 1980).